Jane K. Cleland

-Jane K. Cleland is a contemporary American author of mystery fiction.
+Jane K. Cleland is a contemporary American author of mystery fiction and non-fiction.
 She is the author of the Josie Prescott Antiques Mysteries, a traditional mystery series set in New Hampshire and featuring antiques appraiser Josie Prescott, as well as books and articles about the craft of writing.
-Cleland has been nominated for and has won numerous awards for her writing.
+Cleland has been nominated for and has won numerous awards for her writing, and her mystery series was recently optioned for film and TV development.

 Early years

 Jane K. Cleland was born in Boston and reared in Newton, Massachusetts, graduating from Newton High School.
 She then attended the University of Denver, graduating with a B.A. in English and Theatre.
 She obtained an M.B.A in Marketing and Management from Babson College, and an M.F.A. in Playwriting and Speechwriting from Western Connecticut State University.